-Of course, when reactor-g-ade plutonium is used there may be a penalty in performance that is considerable or insignificant, depending on the weapon design.
-But whatever we once might have thought, we now know that even simple designs, albeit with some uncertainty in yield, can serve as effective, highly powerful weapons - reliably in the kiloton range.2
+Of course, when reactor-grade plutonium is used there may be a penalty in performance that is considerable or insignificant, depending on the weapon design.
+But whatever we once might have thought, we now know that even simple designs, albeit with some uncertainty in yield, can serve as effective, highly powerful weapons -- reliably in the kiloton range.2

-Existing physical security measures provide insufficient insurance against theft of weapons-usable nuclear material.
-Adequate physical security is essential to prevent the theft of any quantity of materials even as little as one bomb's worth.
-Highly accurate material accounting and control measures are essential to determine whether a theft has taken place and provide timely warning to prevent the material from being used for illicit purposes.
-From experience at existing civil and military chemical separation (reprocessing) plants, naval fuel facilities, and mixed-oxide fuel facilities, it is well established that it is extremely difficult (some would argue impossible) to provide in practice a sufficient level of physical security and material accounting and control at bulk handling facilities that process large amounts of nuclear weapons-usable material.
+C. Existing Physical Security Measures Provide Insufficient Insurance Against Theft of Weapon-Usable Nuclear Materials.
+Adequate physical security is essential to prevent the theft of any quantity of material, even as little as one bomb's worth.
+Highly accurate material accounting and control measures are essential to determine whether a theft has taken place, and to provide timely warning to prevent the material from being used for illicit purposes.
+It is well established -- from experience at existing civil and military chemical separation (reprocessing) plants, naval fuel facilities, and mixed-oxide fuel facilities -- that it is extremely difficult (some would argue impossible) to provide in practice a sufficient level of physical security and material accounting and control, at bulk handling facilities that process large amounts of nuclear weapons-usable material.

 The difficulty in providing adequate physical security is that theft of materials can involve a collusion of individuals, including the head of the guard force, the head of the company, or even the state.
-Despite having guards at every bank, employees at the Bank of Credit and Commerce, Inc. (BCCI) were able to steal billions of dollars from bank customers because the thieves were running the bank-the collusion was at the top.
+Despite having guards at every bank, employees at the Bank of Credit and Commerce, Inc. (BCCI) were able to steal millions of dollars from bank customers because the thieves were running the bank - the collusion was at the top.
 If the threat includes the potential for collusion involving the guard force and facility directors, providing adequate physical security in the West would require turning the facility into a heavily armed site occupied by an independent military force.
-In Russia, physical security has relied on heavily guarding not only the facilities, but also the towns where the work force resides.
-These closed cities are anotherna to a democratic society.
+In Russia physical security has relied on heavily guarding not only the facilities, but also the towns where the work force resides.
+These closed cities are anathema to a democratic society.

-Of course, the principal role of physical security is completely reversed when the collusion involves elements of the government itself.
+Of course the principal role of physical security is completely reversed when the collusion involves elements of the government itself.
 In this case the primary mission of the security apparatus is to hide the program from outside scrutiny.
-It is now known that at various times in the past, the governments of the United States, Japan (during World War II, Soviet Union, United Kingdom, France, China, Israel, India, South Africa, Sweden, Argentina, Brazil, Talwan, Pakistan, North Korea, South Korea, and Iraq have had secret nuclear weapons development programs.
+It is now known that at various times in the past, the governments of the United States, Japan (during World War